tigerpointe/Clues-Adventure/README.md

 Nothing makes me happier than to take a powerful administrative tool, like PowerShell, and completely misuse it for the purposes of entertainment.

 This PowerShell script demonstrates how to write an "old school" text adventure game.
-It is written much like the BASIC programs of the 1980's -- with no functions or variable scope.
+It is written much like the BASIC programs of the 1980s -- with no functions or variable scope.
 Everything is global for simplicity.

 To enable PowerShell scripts, you may need to update your execution policy.
 Find the PowerShell icon on your system, right-click and select the "Run as administrator" option.
 Then, type ...

         Set-ExecutionPolicy -ExecutionPolicy Unrestricted

 ... and press the enter key.
 Type "Y" and press the enter key again.
 When the execution policy is set as "Unrestricted", PowerShell will prompt you for a confirmation before running any untrusted scripts.
-By default, PowerShell will not run any scripts downloaded from the Internet.
+By default, PowerShell will not run any scripts downloaded from the Internet (unless digitally signed).

 More secure PowerShell options exist that involve unblocking or bypassing the individual script file.
 Before making any changes, a detailed understanding of PowerShell security is highly recommended.
 In Windows 11, you can simply right-click on the game script and select the "Run as PowerShell" option.